Primary Care CME Conferences

 Q: How will a primary care provider benefit from attending a Women’s Health CME conference with Skin, Bones, Hearts & Private Parts?

 A: Since half our patients are women, it is imperative for primary health care providers to demonstrate comprehensive insight into recent women’s health initiatives and the most current practice guidelines seen in general gynecological care.
-Our WH-CME conferences will allow primary care physicians to differentiate between specific women’s health issues, disease processes, and treatments.
+Our Women’s Health CME conferences will allow primary care physician assistants to differentiate between specific women’s health issues, disease processes, and treatments.